Turgon37/Iptables/README.md

 Use the `help` command to show the full list of COMMAND

+!!!!
+Use the test command to start the firewall after rules editing.
+It provide a facility to rollback if error cause lost of connection

 ## Configuration

 See the CONFIG.md file for configuration details